-The third event in the Frontiers of Development series took place from Sunday 10 March to Wednesday 13 March 2019 at the Wellcome Genome Campus near Cambridge.
+The third event in the Frontiers of Development series took place between 10 and 13 March 2019 at the Wellcome Genome Campus.
 This was the final event in the Inclusivity and Wellbeing series.
-Approximately 60 leaders from different disciplines and countries came together to discuss the challenges associated with the first 2,000 days of life.
-This event was hosted with support from the Wellcome Trust and the Department of Health and Social Care.
+Approximately 60 experts from different disciplines and countries came together to discuss the challenges associated with the first 2,000 days of life.
+This event was supported by the Wellcome Trust and the National Institute for Health Research.

-Ensuring good health and well-being, providing quality education and advocating gender equality were some of the Sustainable Development Goals explored by this symposium.
+Ensuring good health and wellbeing, providing quality education and advocating gender equality were some of the Sustainable Development Goals explored by this symposium.
 Participants looked at factors that affect the first five years of a child's life.
-Drawing on the UN Global Strategy for Women's, Children's and Adolescents' Health (2016-2030) to create a framework, participants looked at what can be done to help future generations survive and thrive in an environment that promotes sustainable, prosperous childhood development.
+Drawing on the UN Global Strategy for Women's, Children's and Adolescents' Health (2016-2030) to create a framework for the event, participants considered what can be done to help future generations survive and thrive in an environment that promotes sustainable, prosperous childhood development.